Have you been mis-sold car finance?

 What’s the latest?

-The Financial Conduct Authority (FCA) has announced a proposed redress scheme to compensate drivers who were unfairly overcharged on motor finance.
+The Financial Conduct Authority (FCA) has now launched a redress scheme to compensate millions of drivers for unfair motor finance agreements.

 Here’s what’s known so far: